Article

 3. Engage with your supply chain partners.
 In today’s ever-changing supply chain environment, talking to your partners can help you identify gaps in processes.
 Use this to help guide your assessment.

-Digital transformation and Industry 4.0 strategies are about so much more than new technology.
-A true digital transformation ties everything back to business-focused goals and growth across the organization.
+Industry 4.0 strategies are about so much more than new technology.
+A true optimization ties everything back to business-focused goals and growth across the organization.

 Expand Full Article